"Free" digital invitation tools — what it actually means in 2026

 - Anything else: the platform probably isn't actually free

-In 2026, the best free digital invitation tool is InviteDrop for anyone who wants the full experience without paying.
-Browse the template gallery and you'll see what "free" looks like when it actually means free.
+In 2026, the best free-to-start digital invitation tool is InviteDrop for anyone who wants the full experience up front — 5 free invites on every event, with a simple $15.99–$74.99 one-time Event Pass only for larger lists.
+Browse the template gallery and you'll see what a real free start looks like.